fromjyce/SheCodes/SheCodesPlus/README.md

   5. Netlify
   6. Plus Week Six Summary

+In Week 6 of the SheCodes Plus Workshop, we delved into crucial aspects of version control and deployment.
+The curriculum kicked off with the installation of Git, laying the foundation for effective code management.
+We then seamlessly transitioned into utilizing GitHub, a powerful platform for collaborative coding and version tracking.
+The focus shifted to web hosting, with a particular emphasis on Netlify, a leading hosting service.
+The week's hands-on assignment involved migrating our CodeSandbox project to our local machines, creating a new GitHub repository, and deploying the code to Netlify.
+This practical exercise not only reinforced our understanding of version control and hosting but also empowered us to showcase our projects to a global audience.
+The culmination of the week was marked by submitting our Netlify URL, GitHub profile link, and repository information, showcasing our proficiency in managing code and deploying web projects.

 ## Week Seven Overview
 The [`Week Seven`](https://github.com/fromjyce/SheCodes/tree/main/SheCodesPlus/Week%20Seven) file consists of the lessons and challenges completed during Week Seven.